Data augmentation in Bayesian neural networks and the cold posterior effect: METHODS

 Finally, all of the above is for the usual ``full orbit'' setting, where there is a distribution over a very large, or even infinite number of possible augmentations.\footnote{We employ the term ``orbit'' from group theory and function invariance \citep{kondor2008group}, even though our augmentations do not necessarily form groups.
-In this work, it refers to the support of $\P(\x' | \x).$} However, we can also consider the ``finite orbit'' setting, where only a very small number of augmentations are available.
-In the finite orbit setting, the distribution over augmented images, $\x'$, conditioned on the underlying unaugmented image, $\x$, can be written as,
+In this work, it refers to the support of $\P(\x' | \x).$} The full orbit setting necessitates the use of the bounds in \myeqref{eq:bound_prob} and~\myeqref{eq:bound_logits}.
+Remarkably, if we consider an alternative ``finite orbit'' setting where only a small number of augmentations are available, we can \textit{exactly} evaluate the log-likelihood.
+In the finite orbit setting, the distribution over augmented images, $\x_i'$, conditioned on the underlying unaugmented image, $\x_i$, can be written as,

 where $\delta$ is the Dirac-delta, and $a_k$ is a function that applies the $k$th fixed augmentation.
 In this setting, it is possible to exactly compute $\Llogits$ and $\Lprob$ by summing over the $K$ augmentations.
 In practice, we choose the $K$ fixed augmentations by sampling them before training.
-In the finite orbit setting, we use the same number of augmentations at test and train time, $\Ktrain=\Ktest=K$.
+The finite orbit setting uses the same augmentations, and therefore the same number of augmentations, at test and train time: $\Ktrain=\Ktest=K$.

-\section{Results}
+\section{RESULTS}